 Why is eCommerce automation essential?

-There are 12-24 million eCommerce websites worldwide operating in thousands of niches.
+There are 12-24 million eCommerce websites worldwide in thousands of niches.
 But no matter what your company’s selling or where it’s based, some challenges are universal for all online businesses.
 The good news is that eCommerce automation can deal with some of the most challenging difficulties.